How Assay scores market microstructure integrity

 Rationale

-Organic trading produces trade arrival times that follow approximately a Poisson or Hawkes process — bursty, self-exciting, with heavy-tailed inter-arrival times.
+Organic trading produces trade arrival times that follow approximately a Poisson or Hawkes process: bursty, self-exciting, with heavy-tailed inter-arrival times.
 Bot-driven flow often produces either suspiciously regular intervals (exact 1-second spacings, periodic patterns) or unnaturally uniform distributions.
-Shannon entropy of the inter-arrival distribution captures both failure modes.
+M03 evaluates two complementary timing signals: the Shannon entropy of the inter-arrival distribution (spread across time scales) and the Pearson autocorrelation at lag-1 of the inter-arrival sequence (whether consecutive intervals are similar to each other).
+Entropy is also evaluated separately at multiple time-scale resolutions (intra-burst, tick-level, and order-level) so that timing structure visible only within a narrow scale (a 250ms cadence buried inside an otherwise diverse stream, for example) is not averaged away by the full-scale view.
+Together these signals catch both single-scale clustering and consecutive-interval regularity.

 Inputs